Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections: Performance analysis for DLDD

 \section{Performance analysis for DLDD}

-In this section, the performance analysis for the scenario DLDD is provided where CRLB is derived to evaluate the performance limit of the localisation, while the average SDR is derived for assessing the communication part.
+In this section, the performance analysis for the scenario DLDD is provided where the average CRLB is derived to evaluate the performance limit of the localisation, while the average SDR is derived for assessing the communication part under the condition of gain-phase defects.